-The term "coach" was used with the Forest Service's previous method of certifying Agency Administrators, it is no longer a position that is being managed as part of the Agency Administrator Qualification standard.
+The term "coach" was used prior to the creation of the Wildfire Agency Administrator Task book under the Forest Service's previous method for certifying Agency Administrators.
 Now that the position is tracked and managed through IQCS and has a task book, trainees work with an individual who is qualified in the position at the same level or higher, this person is known as the "evaluator" and can sign tasks in the position task book.

 The following is from the NWCG Position Task Book site.
-An evaluator is the person who observes the trainee and associated task(s) being performed and documents performance in the PTB.
+An evaluator is the person who observes the trainee and associated the task(s) being performed and documents successful performance in the PTB.
 The evaluator must either be qualified in the position being evaluated or supervise the trainee.
 If not qualified in the position, the evaluator can sign off tasks but cannot serve as the Final Evaluator.
-For more information regarding therole of evaluators, see the About Position Task Books for more information about Evaluators.
+See for more information about Evaluators.
+About Position Task Books for more information about Evaluators.